johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ---

 ## Changing the Font (Avenir Next)
 **Note:** Avenir Next is the primary font used in UMBC publications; however, it is not available in standard TeX packages and must be installed separately.
 This may also require using different editors or configurations.
 I personally use [MacTeX](https://www.tug.org/mactex/) for macOS and [TeXstudio](https://www.texstudio.org/) for Windows, but feel free to explore alternatives such as VS Code or other editors.
-This project defaults to using the `beamerthemegemini`, as it is forked from https://github.com/anishathalye/gemini and is intended to work “out of the box.”
+This project defaults to using the `beamerthemegemini.sty`, as it is forked from https://github.com/anishathalye/gemini and is intended to work “out of the box.”

 ### `fonts/`
 Contains three `.ttc` files: